jobindj/viva-workshop/docs/2-3-git-basic-workflow.md

 ![Git Extensions Clone](img/Git-extensions-Clone-Window.png)

-This step clones the `intro-exercise` directory from the remote repo (on OpenVT) and checks out out the latest version to populate your working directory/tree
+This step clones the `intro-exercise` directory from the remote repo (on OpenVT) and checks out the latest version to populate your working directory/tree

 Enter the repo and check the files in the repo